Economy of South Sudan

-The economy of South Sudan is $3.681 billion by gross domestic product as of 2019, being one of the most oil dependent economies in the world, with 98% of government's annual operating budget and 80% of its gross domestic product (GDP) derived from oil, despite being endowed with adequate natural resources.
-It has a very fertile agricultural land and vast quantities of livestock.
-The livestock include over 60 million cattle, sheep and goats.
-Instability, unsatisfactory governance, and corruption continue to hinder development in South Sudan.

-South Sudan is mostly underdeveloped, and one of the least developed countries; most cities in the country have no electricity or running water, and overall infrastructure is lacking, with only 10000 km of paved roads.
+The South Sudanese economy generates $6.03 billion by nominal gross domestic product (GDP) as of 2026.
+It is one of the most oil dependent economies in the world, with nearly 80% of GDP linked to the oil industry.
+It has fertile agricultural land and vast quantities of livestock.
+The livestock includes over 60 million cattle, sheep and goats.
+Instability and corruption in the country continue to hinder development.
+South Sudan is one of the least developed countries with most cities lacking electricity, running water, and insufficient infrastructure, with only 10000 km of paved roads.